-Chateau Grand Traverse was the first winery in Michigan to pioneer the commercial success of vinifera grape growing.
-We are also proud to be a leader in viticutlural practices and environmental sustainability.
+Chateau Grand Traverse was the first winery in Michigan to pioneer the commercial success of vinifera grape growing and established Old Mission Peninsula as an American Viticulture Area (AVA).
+We are also proud to be a leader in viticultural practices and environmental sustainability.
 As committed stewards of the land, we recognize the importance of the environment and our responsibility to provide for future generations.
 We focus our efforts in a variety of areas in the vineyards, winery, and community.
 Below is an overview of some of our significant efforts to date.

 We use Integrated Pest Management (IPM) for our insect and disease management.
 IPM is a systems approach to pests and diseases that combines an array of farming practices with careful monitoring of pests and their natural enemies to prevent crop damage.

 We actively plant green cover crops of beneficial grasses and grains to combat erosion as well as promote a habitat that attracts beneficial insects, birds and predators to the vineyards.

 Each year, we strengthen our soil fertility by using local poultry and dairy manure compost, leaf mulch, wood chips as well as pumice (fermented skins and seed) and lees recycled from the winery operations.
 This mixture is spread on our vineyards after harvest and helps feed our soil, nourishes our vines, as well as provide weed preventative measures.

 As an ongoing practice, we continue to improve vineyard roadways and drainage system waterways to prevent further soil erosion around property.